maferland/seshat/docs/ONBOARDING.md

 ## Workflow
 “I wrote code, how does it get from here to there?”

 A good starting point to understand the project is to take a look at the [router](src/router.index.js).
 You will be able to understand the path taken by Seshat.
-Then, you can drill down the views until you reach the components where most of the stuff happend.
+Then, you can drill down the views until you reach the components where most of the stuff happened.

 The only bit of black magic 🎩 in the app is the usage of the EventBus.
-We use it to propagate information to other components without using a libraries such as vuex.
+We use it to propagate information to other components without using a library such as vuex.

 If you ever see one of the following: